i2group/analyze/documentation/developer_essentials_example_delps.md

     The failure occurs when the command attempts to delete and re-create the WebSphere MQ queue manager.
 To resolve the problem, use WebSphere MQ Explorer to delete the queue manager, and then rerun the `deploy-liberty` command.

-7. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
+10. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
-8. In Eclipse, refresh the user interface and then start the write-side server, followed by the read-side server.

-After you redeploy the Intelligence Analysis Platform with an ELP stage, you can add the "data load ELP stage" example project to your Eclipse workspace.

-All data acquisition projects that you create with Developer Essentials require a Java library that maps from platform-compatible XML to Intelligence Analysis Platform items.
-The library is specific to a particular Intelligence Analysis Platform schema.
-You generate the library by running a command against the schema in question.

-1. Open a command prompt, and navigate to the `IAP-Deployment-Toolkit\scripts` directory.
-2. Run the following command:

-    ``` {.pre .codeblock}
-    python da-setup.py -t generate-mapping-jar
-                       -x ..\configuration\examples\schemas\
-                                   en_US\law-enforcement-schema.xml
-                       -o ..\SDK\sdk-projects\da-elpsload-filesystem-example\
-                                   schema-mapping-jar\law-enforcement-schema.jar
-    ```

-    Note: This command assumes that your target deployment of the Intelligence Analysis Platform uses the law enforcement schema, which is the default setting for the development version.
-If the target uses a different schema, then you must change the command and the project configuration to match.

-    When the command runs successfully, it creates the library in the `schema-mapping-jar` directory, which is on the build path for this project.
-To see the library in your workspace, you might need to refresh the Eclipse user interface.

-3. Repeat the instructions that you followed when you added the `shared` directory to your Eclipse workspace.
+11. Repeat the instructions that you followed when you added the `shared` directory to your Eclipse workspace.
 This time, add the `IAP-Deployment-Toolkit\SDK\sdk-projects\da-elpsload-filesystem-example` directory to Eclipse.
+12. In Eclipse, refresh the user interface and then start the write server, followed by the read server.

 The final part of configuration is to provide the example with the identifier of the ELP stage data source.
 The items that the client creates must contain the identifier of the data source in which they are stored.